SahajKohli/dailyQuestion/src/questions/minimumNumberOfSteps.md

     }

 <div>
-If you think you have the answer, try to code it out and come back when you think you've figured it out.anagram
+If you think you have the answer, try to code it out and come back when you think you've figured it out.

 You got this!